commons-app/apps-android-commons/report/report.md

 ## Effort Spent

-*Here each group member describe how they spent their time during the project.*
+*Here each group member describes how they spent their time during the project.*

 ### Jakob